|Schedule Overview||Detailed Agenda||Register||Donate||Sign up for Updates|

-The OLC and MERLOT will facilitate a three-day virtual exposition of virtual laboratory curriculum and tools (e.g., AR/VR, animations, simulations/models, simulations of real experiments, and labs at home) using the Zoom video conference system.
-We have invited commercial and non-commercial partners to submit proposals for 45-minute sessions aimed at providing you information about tools and strategies that would support the implementation of technology in your STEM labs.
-The selected Lab providers will present their curriculum, pedagogy, assessment methods, tools and requirements in dialogue with STEM faculty and educational leaders who are either looking to either enhance their in-person lab course experience with some virtual activities, replace the lab entirely with a virtual or at-home option, or simply are curious about the laboratory options available at a distance.
-Anchored in the four major themes above, the event builds intentional space for building meaningful connections between technology partners and educators, creating multiple entry points for various levels of Lab adoption, as well as authentic storytelling around the implementation of Lab technologies, and (re)imagine in community the future of Online Labs for STEM.
+The OLC and MERLOT facilitated a three-day virtual exposition of virtual laboratory curriculum and tools (e.g., AR/VR, animations, simulations/models, simulations of real experiments, and labs at home) using the Zoom video conference system.
+They invited commercial and non-commercial partners to submit proposals for 45-minute sessions aimed at providing you information about tools and strategies that would support the implementation of technology in your STEM labs.
+The selected Lab providers presented their curriculum, pedagogy, assessment methods, tools and requirements in dialogue with STEM faculty and educational leaders who were looking to either enhance their in-person lab course experience with some virtual activities, replace the lab entirely with a virtual or at-home option, or who were simply curious about the laboratory options available at a distance.
+Anchored in the four major themes above, the event created intentional space for building meaningful connections between technology partners and educators, creating multiple entry points for various levels of Lab adoption, as well as authentic storytelling around the implementation of Lab technologies and the (re)imagining in community of the future of Online Labs for STEM.

 In planning the format of the salons, we led with a driving design question – how might we make our online experiences together truly valuable and interactive?

 Borrowing from emerging session styles (including our own popular OLC Collaborate events), we envisioned a series of salons that would require hosts to consider how they might balance the following elements in thirty (45) minutes: